leafOfTree/vim-svelte-plugin/README.md

 endfunction
 ```

-### vim-emmet
+### emmet-vim

-Currently vim-emmet works regarding your HTML/CSS/JavaScript emmet settings, but it depends on how vim-emmet gets `filetype` and may change in the future.
+Currently emmet-vim works regarding your HTML/CSS/JavaScript emmet settings, but it depends on how emmet-vim gets `filetype` and may change in the future.
 Feel free to report an issue if any problem appears.

 ## See also